 All States have a rich data source in their SNAP administrative data.
 These data, provided by SNAP applicants and participants, include detailed information about each SNAP participant, including those eligible for SNAP E&T. Although you may not have direct access to these data, you may be able to obtain administrative data through ad hoc report requests, a data warehouse, or SNAP eligibility staff.
-You likely also have SNAP E&T specific data, which may be stored in their own system, combined with the SNAP eligibility system, or in a manual format (such as an Excel file).
+You likely also have SNAP E&T specific data, which may be in their own system, combined with the SNAP eligibility system, or in a manual format (such as an Excel file).
 Reviewing some common data elements from SNAP administrative data will provide important insights to help you better design and target your E&T programs.

-For example, if the data show that 20 percent of those whom the program has been targeting do not have a high school diploma or the equivalent but the SNAP E&T program does not provide robust services that accommodate those without a diploma or equivalency, you will find engaging these individuals difficult.
+For example, if the data show that 20 percent of those whom the program has been targeting are non-English speaking, but the SNAP E&T program does not provide robust services that accommodate English language learners, you will find engaging these individuals difficult.
 This gap indicates that a change should be made to the program, either by narrowing the target population to those who the program can serve well or designing services for a broader population.